-The fact that there is no real supporting documentation in the Inventory materials for this segment of the vision statement reflects, at least in part, the North American bias of the Inventory results.
+The fact that there is no real supporting documentation in the Inventory materials for this segment of the vision statement reflects, at least in part, the U.S. bias of the Inventory results.
 While many of us are familiar with prejudices among the professional community regarding NA's viability as an option for addicts seeking recovery, we may not be aware that, in parts of the world, national governments must approve of NA meetings before they can even occur.

 As our fellowship expands throughout the world, part of our primary purpose will increasingly include interaction with governmental agencies, as well as with professional organizations.
-A Temporary Working Guide to Our Service

-Structure clearly locates the responsibility of public relations within the World Service Office (TWGSS 10).
+A Temporary Working Guide to Our Service Structure clearly locates the responsibility of public relations within the World Service Office (TWGSS 10).
 For this reason, the Resolution Group has included the responsibility of public relations within the vision for NA World Services.

-1.2.6 Spiritual Principles in Service
+1.2.5 Spiritual Principles in Service

+• As our commonly held sense of the highest aspirations that set our course, our vision is our touchstone, our reference point, inspiring all we do.
 Honesty, trust and goodwill are the foundation of these ideals.
-In all our service efforts we pray that a loving Higher Power will guide us.
+In all our service efforts we rely upon the guidance of a loving Higher Power.